dirkjanfaber/ttn-tp-proxy-wemos/README.md

 This code can be compiled using http://platformio.org/

-Install the `ArduinoJSon` libary first:
+The `ArduinoJson` library ought to install automatically, but if not, install the `ArduinoJSon` libary:

 ```
 pio lib install 64